-RECOMMENDED ACTION

-Reinflate to specified service pressure.

-Reinflate and record in log book.
+TIRE PRESSURE RECOMMENDED ACTION 100 to 95 percent of service pressure Reinflate to specified service pressure.
+95 to 85 percent of service pressure Reinflate and record in log book.
 Remove tire if pressure loss is greater than five percent and reoccurs within 24 hours.

-85 percent or less

-Remove tire from airplane (Refer to NOTE 1)
+85 percent or less Remove tire from airplane (Refer to NOTE 1)

-NOTE 1:

-Any tire removed because of low inflation pressure should be inspected to verify that the casing has not sustained internal degradation.
+NOTE 1: Any tire removed because of low inflation pressure should be inspected to verify that the casing has not sustained internal degradation.
 If it has sustained internal degradation, the tire should be scrapped.